zzzeek/nbt2yaml/README.rst

 ==========

 nbtedit is **brand new**.
 If it's September, 2011, you are one of the **first** people reading this README.
-If there is a bug in nbtedit, you're about to be the person who finds it !
+If there is a bug in nbtedit, you're about to be the person who finds it!
+It's also very possible that an incorrectly edited YAML file could save an NBT file that Minecraft no longer knows how to read.

-**Back EVERYTHING up before tinkering with your files !!**  nbtedit saves a backup of each file it edits, but **don't rely solely on that!**.
-Please note you are **using this editor at your own risk**.
-The code is unit tested, works great, but I'd hate to be the reason you screwed up your world so **make copies first**.
+**Back EVERYTHING up before tinkering with your files !!**  nbtedit saves a backup of each file it edits, but **don't rely solely on that!**  Please note you are **using this editor at your own risk**.
+The code is unit tested, works great, but I'd hate to be the reason you screwed up your world so **make copies of all files being edited first**.
+Thanks!
-Thanks !